Anish | BecaXR

 Glory led a team of colleagues to create an Android-enabled application, E-Healthworker.
-The app allows health workers to instantaneously evaluate a child's nutritional status by inputting body measurements and administering a treatment plan that same day.
+The app allows health workers to instantaneously evaluate a child's nutritional status by inputting body measurements.
+Now, they can administer a treatment plan on that same day.

 Jaroslav | Circular Supply Chain

-Building a closer connection between consumers and small growers encourages an inclusive and ethical economy where socially and eco-conscious consumers can be better informed about where their products originate.
+By building a closer connection between consumers and small growers, the solution has encouraged an inclusive and ethical economy where socially and eco-conscious consumers know more about where their products originate.

 Lucía | XR4 Hospitality

-In Spain, we collaborated with a variety of social organizations, companies and public organizations to create XR4 Hospitality, an immersive virtual reality (VR) training tool for those seeking employment in the hospitality industry.
-The VR training enhances standard vocational training by simulating situations hospitality workers can face and improves their ability to meet challenges once on the job.
+In collaboration with a variety of social organizations, companies and public organizations the immersive virtual reality training tool was created.
+It enhances standard vocational training by simulating situations hospitality workers can face, setting them up to successfully meet challenges once they are on the job.

 Nisha | Grameen Foundation